Drink driver who killed charity cyclist and buried body in bog is jailed

 The woman left a can of Red Bull in the area where Mr Parsons’s body had been hidden and detectives later found the scene.

-Mr Parsons was killed while on a 100-mile charity cycle from his home in Tillicoultry, Clackmannanshire, to Fort William.
+Mr Parsons was killed after he was hit by McKellar’s car while on a 100-mile charity cycle from his home in Tillicoultry, Clackmannanshire, to Fort William.

-McKellar admitted driving on the A82 at “excess speed and when unfit through alcohol”.
+McKellar admitted driving on the A82 at “excess speed and when unfit through alcohol”, hitting the cyclist, who sustained multiple rib and pelvic fractures.

-With “reckless disregard” for the consequences of his actions, he left Mr Parsons by the side of the road “in a remote location during the hours of darkness and in inclement weather”, causing his death.
+With “reckless disregard” for the consequences of his actions, he left Mr Parsons by the side of the road “in a remote location during the hours of darkness and in inclement weather”, causing his death, the court heard.

+Judge Lord Armstrong said Mr Parsons likely died from “impacted breathing and a bleeding thorax”.

 As well as burying his body, the brothers also hid Mr Parsons’s bicycle behind a waterfall on the Auch Estate but this has never been recovered, the court heard.